Everybody talks about the weather but nobody does anything about it.

 Five Year History by Month with Annual and Rain Year to Date

 A very useful app for precipitation prognostication is Flowx.
 The free version is better than many paid apps evaluated.
-Using the app, you can decide the best time for walking the dog, marketing, hiking, flying, etc. The missus uses the free version and I, the Silver.
+Using the app, you can decide the best time for walking the dog, marketing, hiking, flying, etc. The missus uses the free version and I, the Gold.
 It's a very polished app with a simple, but flexible interface.
 We were even able to use it to determine a forward berth on a cruise should be OK by looking at general wave patterns.
 Highly recommended.

 Annual Rain Totals